 For example, Saska and Amundsen Expedition, launched in Poland during 2015, together achieved MAT value growth significantly ahead of the market, at +52% year on year versus total vodka MAT value growth at c.5.6%1.

 Our new product development (NPD) programme provides a structured framework that expedites our ability to launch new products and variants of existing products.

 1Source: Nielsen total vodka, total Poland, total off-trade, MAT September 2019

 The Group believes the spirits industry in the Central and Eastern European region and certain other European countries offers significant acquisition-led growth opportunities and that there is limited local or international competition for assets in this region.

-The Central and Eastern European countries plus certain other European countries in which the Group is not currently active had an aggregate spirits market volume of approximately 106.4 million 9-litre cases according to IWSR 2014 data.
+The Central and Eastern European countries plus certain neighbouring European countries in which the Group is not active currently had an aggregate spirits market volume of 101.8 million 9 litre equivalent cases1 according to IWSR 2018 data.